yovchenko/angular-universal-course/INIT.md

 Please make sure to have the latest CLI, and at least NPM 5.

-When is doubt, its recommended to update to the latest version of node using a node versioning tool such as for example [nave](https://github.com/isaacs/nave) or [nvm-windows](https://github.com/coreybutler/nvm-windows).
+When is doubt, it's recommended to update to the latest version of a node using a node versioning tool such as for example [nave](https://github.com/isaacs/nave) or [nvm-windows](https://github.com/coreybutler/nvm-windows).

 # Step 1 - Scaffold a clean project using the Angular CLI